 Still deciding who can co-sign your loan?
 Read Who Can Be a Co-Applicant for an Education Loan to learn the role, responsibilities, and documents needed.

-Best Way to Refinance Student Loans (Step‑by‑Step)
+Best Way to Refinance Your Education Loan (Step-by-Step)

 What interest rate(s) are you currently paying?

-What is the remaining term and balance?
+What is the remaining tenure and outstanding balance?

 Do you want simplicity by moving multiple loans into one?

-Are you looking for a cosigner release?
+Are you looking for co-applicant relief?

 Key comparison items:

-Rate (fixed vs variable)
+Rate (fixed vs floating)

-Term length
+Tenure length

-Estimated monthly payment
+Estimated monthly EMI

 Total interest you'll pay over the life of the loan

-Refinancing vs Takeover: Know the Difference
+Refinancing vs Takeover vs Consolidation: Know the Difference

 In short:

-How Much Can Refinancing Save You?
+How Much Can a Balance Transfer Save You?

-- Suppose you have $50,000 in student loans at 7.50% for 10 years (current monthly payment approx ~$680).
+- Suppose you have ₹20 lakh outstanding at 13% for 10 years (current EMI approx ~₹29,860).

 Planning to study overseas but worried about finances?
 Don't miss our detailed guide on how to get an education loan for abroad studies.

-Break financial barriers and make your best education loan a reality with Propelld.
+Break financial barriers and make your education loan a reality with Propelld.
 With flexible, collateral-free loans, quick digital approval, and personalised repayment options, you can secure funds for tuition, living expenses, and more without the stress.
-Propelld's 100% online process ensures you get your loan fast and hassle-free, so you can focus on preparing for your international education journey.
+Propelld's 100% online process ensures you get your loan fast and hassle-free, so you can focus on preparing for your education journey.

 Take the first step towards your future—Apply with Propelld today!